potassco/clorm/docs/clorm/factbase.rst

 the given fact; and to store it if some sort of matching needs to take place.

 However, this loop-and-test approach leads to unnecessary boilerplate code as well as making the purpose of the code more obscure.
-ClORM's ``FactBase`` is intended to alleviate this problem by offering a database-like query mechanism for extracting facts from a model.
+Clorm's ``FactBase`` is intended to alleviate this problem by offering a database-like query mechanism for extracting facts from a model.